-3.1 Professional differences of opinion should always be resolved in a constructive and time limited manner.
-It is therefore necessary for all parties to ensure that the resolution process does not adversely affect a child's circumstance.

-3.2 Any concern should be escalated immediately to ensure a resolution is reached for the child in real time to help ensure their safety.

-3.3 It is recognised in smaller organisations the management structure does not allow for the escalation process as described or in the flow chart.
-The process should be followed using the appropriate corresponding levels of seniority as exists within the organisation.

-3.4 Whenever there is a professional difference the following action should apply;
+- 3.1 Professional differences of opinion should always be resolved in a constructive and time limited manner.
+It is therefore necessary for all parties to ensure that the resolution process does not adversely affect a child's circumstance. - 3.2 Any concern should be escalated immediately to ensure a resolution is reached for the child in real time to help ensure their safety. - 3.3 It is recognised in smaller organisations the management structure does not allow for the escalation process as described or in the flow chart.
+The process should be followed using the appropriate corresponding levels of seniority as exists within the organisation. - 3.4 Whenever there is a professional difference the following action should apply; - The individual professionals or staff members should initially attempt to resolve the differences together through discussion and/or a meeting. - If the professional difference remains unresolved the case, the individual professional with an unresolved concern should raise their concern with their manager or seek advice from the person in their organisation with responsibility for safeguarding.

-- The individual professionals or staff members should initially attempt to resolve the differences together through discussion and/or a meeting.
-As part of this process they should: - clarify the nature of the difference in order to reach a common understanding; - review their respective standpoints and; - work towards a mutually acceptable solution, which safeguards and promotes the welfare of the child. - All parties should keep a written record of the difference and the agreed resolution which should be stored in the relevant case records of both agencies/organisations. - If the professional difference remains unresolved the case must be escalated to Stage 2 of this process.
-It is the responsibility of the professional or staff member who has raised the concern to do this.

-- The individual professional with an unresolved concern should raise their concern with their manager or seek advice from the person in their organisation with responsibility for safeguarding. - The purpose of this discussion is for the manager to agree whether the concern needs to be escalated to Stage 3.
-A written record of the discussion should be made. - It is the responsibility of the line manager and/or person responsible for safeguarding to do this.
+- A written record of the discussion should be made. - It is the responsibility of the line manager and/or person responsible for safeguarding to do this.

-• The manager (or person with safeguarding responsibility) of the professional who raised the concern should contact the manager or supervisor of the other professional involved in the professional difference to attempt to resolve the matter.
-A copy of the written record from Stage 2 should be provided to those contacted.

-- If following discussion the matter is resolved a written record of the discussion should be made.
-A copy should be held in the case records of both agencies. - Where the professional difference remains unresolved the case must be escalated to stage 4 of this process. - The line manager, whose agency raised the concern, should provide a copy to their safeguarding lead of the written record from Stage 3 together with an analysis identifying the perceived risk to the child and detailing what steps have been taken to try to resolve the matter.
+- The manager (or person with safeguarding responsibility) of the professional who raised the concern should contact the manager or supervisor of the other professional involved in the professional difference to attempt to resolve the matter.
+A copy of the written record from previous attempts to fiond resolution should be provided to those contacted. - If following discussion the matter is resolved a written record of the discussion should be made.
+A copy should be held in the case records of both agencies. - Where the professional difference remains unresolved the case must be escalated to stage 2 of this process. - The line manager, whose agency raised the concern, should provide a copy to their safeguarding lead of the written record from Stage 1 together with an analysis identifying the perceived risk to the child and detailing what steps have been taken to try to resolve the matter.

 - The Safeguarding lead for the agency/organisation that raised the professional difference will contact the safeguarding lead for the other agency/organisation. - The safeguarding lead for the other agency/organisation will coordinate internal enquiries, the review of written material, case file and supervision notes as appropriate. - A professionals meeting may be held to resolve the difference.
 This meeting should be recorded and a copy of placed on both agencies'/organisations' records. - For the vast majority of cases that have reached this stage, the matter should have been resolved.
-If a resolution cannot be sought then the written record of Stage 4 should be forwarded by the Safeguarding Lead of the professional who raised the concerns to their Head of Service.
+If a resolution cannot be sought then the written record of Stage 2 should be forwarded by the Safeguarding Lead of the professional who raised the concerns to their Head of Service.

 - The same principles as above will apply to Heads of Services seeking a resolution with their counterpart. - A written record should be made by the Head of Service, including completing the Resolution of Professional Differences Report.
-A copy should be held in the case records of both agencies/organisations and a copy of the report sent to the WBSCB Administrator for inclusion in performance reports. - If this is still not achievable the disagreement should progress through to the final stage (Stage 6) of resolution.
+A copy should be held in the case records of both agencies/organisations and a copy of the report sent to the WBSCB Administrator for inclusion in performance reports. - If this is still not achievable the disagreement should progress through to the final stage (Stage 4) of resolution.
 The Resolution of Professional Differences Report, clearly indicating the matter has not been resolved should be sent to the Chair of the WBSCB via the WBSCB Administrator.
 It is anticipated that this would be the very last resort.